The American Revolution and the New Country: American History, 1755-1790

 Winning the war

 In England, there were groups that supported American independence or favored negotiating differences.
-They included Adam Smith, Edmund Burke, manufacturers, merchants, and William Pitt, the former English prime minister who devised the brilliant strategy that won the Seven Years War.
+They included Adam Smith, political and philosophical liberals, Edmund Burke, manufacturers, merchants, and William Pitt, the former English prime minister who devised the brilliant strategy that won the Seven Years War.
 But these groups had little political power and were ignored by King George and his ministers.
 But they persisted and their opposition grew as the war dragged on.

 Independent America